yurikuzn/ext-tcpdf/README.md

 * 8.1

-Note that you may need to increase `post_max_size` and `upload_max_filesize` to install the extension via the UI due the size of the extension.
+Note that you may need to increase `post_max_size` to install the extension via the UI due to its size.
 Or install in via CLI.

 ## Configuration